Poster for KK's Street Kids: Whose Trauma Are We Really Talking About?

 KK's "Street Kids": Whose Trauma Are We Really Talking About?

-The talk will be held in the English language.
+The talk is held in English.

 When we talk about "street kids" in Kota Kinabalu, whose experiences are we focusing on, and whose voices are missing?